Top 7 Affordable Retirement Spots in Canada

 Population: About 212,000 (St. John’s Metropolitan Area)

-Weather: Mild – coastal
+Weather: Mild, coastal

-Cost of living per person: Approximately $1,500
+Cost of living per person: Approximately $1,510 per month (excluding rent)

 7. Niagara Falls, ON